Easy Method to Prepare Preschool Lesson Plans

 This post contains affiliate links.
 Privacy and Disclosure

-Is planning your preschool program an exciting part of your weekly or monthly routine?
+Is planning your preschool program a welcome part of your weekly or monthly routine?
+Or is it a chore?

-But key components of an early learning program will be included in most early childhood environments.
-They are reflected in the the letters A.B.C. used to name our planning method.
+These components are reflected in the the letters A.B.C., used to name our program planning method.

 A = Activity B = Book C = Craft